Not all stillbirths can be prevented, but there are some things you can do to reduce the risk.

 Going to sleep on your side, not your back

-Research suggests that going to sleep on your back after 28 weeks of pregnancy can double the risk of stillbirth.
+Research suggests that going to sleep on your back after 28 weeks of pregnancy can increase the risk of stillbirth.
 It's thought this may be to do with the flow of blood and oxygen to the baby.

 The safest position to fall asleep in is on your side, either left or right.
 Don't worry if you wake up on your back – just turn onto your side before going back to sleep.